 “Before we consider systems thinking, let’s just think about what a system is,” says Lara at the start of the session.
 At a basic level, she says, systems are networks of people, processes or activities (and often combinations of all three).
 “We might not be consciously aware of them, but systems are all around us, from systems on a massive scale – such as the solar system – to those that are much smaller, and intrinsically personal, such as our digestive systems.”

 The one thing all systems have in common, however, is that they’re complex, which makes systems thinking hard to grasp.
 So why, given their complexity, are we even discussing them as a form of thinking?
 Lara cites a quote by MIT systems scientist Peter Senge:

 “Business and human endeavours are systems… we tend to focus on snapshots of isolated parts of the system, and wonder why our deepest problems never get solved.”

 TO READ THE FULL WRITE-UP AND ACCESS THIS ON DEMAND EVENT, JOIN OUR COMMUNITY:

-Upgrade to Business Membership tp upskill your whole workforce.
+Join our Business Membership to upskill your whole workforce.
 Business rates are here.

 MEMBERS LOG IN TO YOUR COMMUNITY ACCOUNT TO ACCESS.